threatstack/threatstack-helm/README.md

 * A replicaset to deploy a specially configured threatstack-agent container that communicates with the kubernetes control plane.
 * A Secret to store [sensitive agent configuration](#additional-installation-notes), unless you [define your own secret](#using-the-agentsetupexternalsecretref-value-block)
 * A ConfigMap will be created to store the Threat Stack agent's setup and runtime configuration options.
+* Optionally a Pod Security Policy for clusters with strict pod admission control requirements.

 ### Installation